Pepperdine in the News

 - "Why did State Sen. Leland Yee Escape Terrorism Charges?" – Gregory McNeal, law professor and expert in national security law quoted in the San Jose Mercury News.

 - "Kerr v.
-Hickenlooper: Exploring the Tenth Circuit's Dubious Legal Reasoning" – Derek Muller, professor at the School of Law, serves as a guest columnist for Jurist, discussing the shaky legal foundations of the Tenth Circuit's recent decision in Kerr v.
+Hickenlooper: Exploring the Tenth Circuit's Dubious Legal Reasoning[BROKEN LINK]" – Derek Muller, professor at the School of Law, serves as a guest columnist for Jurist, discussing the shaky legal foundations of the Tenth Circuit's recent decision in Kerr v.
 Hickenlooper.

 - "A New Learning Curve" – Rolin Moe, a Pepperdine University education doctorate student, revealed some of the preliminary results of a recent Delphi study in News Review.